firegloves/ImGollections/README.md

 # ImGollection

-ImGollection is a tool to automate the creation os series of images starting by collections of layers.
+ImGollection is a tool to automate the creation of series of images starting by collections of layers.

 By providing a list of folders identifying different layers, ImGollection will produce all the combinations resulting from overlapping the various layers.